 There are so many fun things to do in Jacksonville with kids!
 Beautiful beaches and relaxing day trips to paradise abound, as well as a step back in time to the oldest city of our nation (St. Augustine).
 Here are our top picks for families.

-Things to do in Jacksonville, Florida with Kids
+Family Things to do in Jacksonville, Florida on Vacation

 Cool off and have a blast at Shipwreck Island at Adventure Landing.
 This water park has a little bit of everything.
 The kids will enjoy acting like little pirates in The Pirates Play Village while adults catch some rays from the side lines.